saltyorg/docs/docs/sandbox/apps/wordpress.md

 ## What is it?

-[WordPress](https://wordpress.org/){: target=_blank rel="noopener noreferrer" } is open source software you can use to create a beautiful website, blog, or app.
+[WordPress](https://wordpress.org/) is open source software you can use to create a beautiful website, blog, or app.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|